North America Public Cord Blood Banks

 LifeCord is a cord blood donation program of LifeSouth Community Blood Centers.
 LifeCord was the first public cord bank established in the Southeastern United States and in June 2013 received the FDA BLA license for cord blood.

 M.D.
-Anderson Cord Blood Bank accepts MAIL-IN DONATIONS.
+Anderson Cord Blood Bank accepts MAIL-IN DONATIONS FROM TEXAS ONLY.
+M.D.
+Anderson hospital has the largest stem cell transplantation program in the world, and in April 2005 they established a public cord blood bank.
 Expectant mothers must register by the 34th week of pregnancy and pass a health screening.

 Michigan Blood mails the cord blood donation kit to the expectant mother but only accepts collections from deliveries at selected hospitals.